Kevin Avard: Education

-Avard studied bible theology at Liberty University.
+Avard studied Bible theology at Liberty University.

 Politics

 Avard was elected to the New Hampshire Senate in 2014, defeating incumbent Democrat Peggy Gilmour.
 He also defeated Gilmore in a 2016 rematch to retain his seat.

-Avard again stood for election to the NH State Senate in 2018, but lost his seat to Democratic candidate Melanie Levesque.
-From 2010 to 2012 he was a member of the New Hampshire House of Representatives.
+Avard again stood for election to the state Senate in 2018, but lost his seat to Democratic candidate Melanie Levesque.
+From 2010 to 2012, he was a member of the New Hampshire House of Representatives.

 Avard also served on the Franklin City Council from 2000 to 2002.

+Education

+In 2025, Avard co-sponsored House Bill 324, a bill written to ban what primary sponsor Glenn Cordelli described as "obscene or harmful" material from school libraries.

+Abortion

+In 2025, Avard introduced Senate Bill 36, which would require medical providers and facilities to report information about abortions they perform to the state Department of Health and Human Services.